plainOldNerd/fillr-test-a/README.md

 - the corresponding value for each control name key will be an ‘autofill detail token’ describing your best guess at the most suitable section (optional), address type (optional) and autofill field name for the control as per the WHATWG autofill spec.

 Save the complete JSON hash (formatted and indented) to the file named mapping.json

+**Note from me, the applicant**

+[The WHATWG 'autocomplete' Living Spec](https://html.spec.whatwg.org/#autofill) states that 'street-address' can only be used for 'Multiline' groups, which we do not have for our address inputs.
+Hence, 'address-line1' etc. have had to be used.
+I have used 'name' instead of 'given-name' etc. for international reasons (although the tactic can't be applied to 'street-address').
+Inputs with type 'text' are in the 'Tel' and 'E-mail' groups, luckily.
+I have decided that since the shipping and billing addresses are likely to be the same as the personal address, the use of sections is probably inconvenient to the user.
+As a matter of usability I have decided to autofill the credit card and password details, although this could clearly be a security concern and it may be better to simply put the autofill detail token as 'off'!

 ### Task #2 - Regular Expressions